 FREE Sample Debt and Credit Letters

 Stop Calling Letters: Use these sample letters to legally stop debt collectors from calling and harassing you and your family.
-Use the 3rd party letter to stop calls to your parents, family, friends, and coworkers.
+Use the 3rd party letter to stop them from calling your parents, family, friends, coworkers, and your boss.

 Creditor Dispute Letters: Use these sample letters to help you successfully dispute and correct credit card billing errors.
 You can also use these letters to set up or amend payment agreements with creditors, to resolve complaints about credit card purchases, and to complain to the FTC about creditors who don’t play by the rules.

-Step-by-Step How to Instructions: Use these instructions to keep accurate records when filing credit complaints and/or mailing letters to creditors and collectors.
+Step-by-Step How-to Instructions: Use these instructions to keep accurate records when filing credit complaints and sending letters to creditors and collectors.
 You’ll also find letters for requesting free credit reports and for opting out of SPAM and unwanted phone calls.